Unlocking the Hidden Microsoft Forms API with PowerShell & Azure App Registration

 If the token is valid, you’ll get a long string back.
 You don’t normally need to call GetToken() directly — the wrapper functions handle that for you — but it’s a good sanity check that your App Registration and permissions are working.

-Retrieve a list of all forms owned by a specific user or group (identified by their Entra Object ID).
+Retrieve a list of all forms owned by a specific user (identified by their Entra Object ID).

 PowerShell